 Who is at a high risk of getting Deep Vein Thrombosis (DVT)?

 In general, anyone can develop DVT.
 But certain people are at higher risk than others of developing DVT.
 Some of these people include:

 If you’re over 60 years old and have a long-haul flight, it’s a good idea to take some preventative measures.
-DVT is more common in the elderly because of their reduced mobility, so if you are traveling with an elderly friend or relative, try to ensure that they keep moving around when on board the aircraft.
+DVT is more common for older people because of their reduced mobility, so if you are traveling with an older friend or relative, try to ensure that they keep moving around when on board the aircraft.

 Being pregnant or breastfeeding increases the risk of developing DVT because, during pregnancy, the hormone estrogen releases into the body, which prevents blood clots from dissolving properly.
 This means that even if you haven’t suffered from DVT before pregnancy or while breastfeeding, it’s still very possible that you could develop it during these times.

-If you’re overweight or obese, you have a higher risk of developing deep vein thrombosis (DVT).
+If you’re heavier person, you have a higher risk of developing deep vein thrombosis (DVT).
 This is because fat tissue increases the time it takes for blood to flow through your veins and carry oxygen back to your heart.